laminlabs/lamindb/README.md

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/BOTCBgHDAvwglN3U0001.png" width="850">

-And you can query the artifact by how it was created.
+And you can easily query for it.

 ```python
 ln.Artifact.get(transform__key="create-fasta.py")
 ```

 Data lineage is just one type of metadata to help analysis and model training through queries, validation, and annotation.
+So [here](https://lamin.ai/laminlabs/lamindata/artifact/fgKBV8qdSnbIga0i) is a more comprehensive example.

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/6sofuDVvTANB0f480001.png" width="850">

-[Here](https://lamin.ai/laminlabs/lamindata/artifact/fgKBV8qdSnbIga0i) is how this example was created.